-- 1. The requirements for completing the Master's Program are to be enrolled in the program for at least 2 years; to obtain at least 30 credits in Course of Horticultural Science or 34 Credits in Course of Landscape Architecture; to receive the required research guidance; and to pass the review and final examination of the master's thesis or the outcome of research on a specific theme (hereinafter referred to as "Research Results").
+- 1. The requirements for completing the Master's Program are to be enrolled in the program for at least 2 years; to obtain at least 30 credits in Course of Horticultural Science or 34 Credits in Course of Landscape; to receive the required research guidance; and to pass the review and final examination of the master's thesis or the outcome of research on a specific theme (hereinafter referred to as "Research Results").
 However, students with superior grades may complete the program after being enrolled for no less than 1 year. - 2.
-The requirements for completing the Doctoral Program are to be enrolled in the program for at least 5 years (including, for students who were enrolled in the Master's Program for at least 2 years and completed that program); to obtain at least 30 credits in Course of Horticultural Science or 34 Credits in Course of Landscape Architecture in the Master's Program and at least 14 credits in the Doctoral Program; to receive the required research guidance; and to pass the review and final examination of the doctoral thesis.
-However, students with superior grades may complete the Program after being enrolled in the Graduate School for at least 3 years (including, for students who were enrolled in the Master's Program for at least 2 years and completed that program).
+The requirements for completing the Doctoral Program are to be enrolled in the program for at least 5 years (including, for students who were enrolled in the Master's Program for at least 2 years and completed that program); to obtain at least 30 credits in Course of Horticultural Science or 34 Credits in Course of Landscape in the Master's Program and at least 14 credits in the Doctoral Program; to receive the required research guidance; and to pass the review and final examination of the doctoral thesis.
+However, students with superior grades may complete the Program after being enrolled in the Graduate School for at least 3

-- 3. For students who complete the Master's Program in accordance with the provision for early completion at the end of Paragraph 1, the following changes should be made in the requirements for program completion in Paragraph 2: the phrase "5 years (including, for students who were enrolled in the Master's Program for at least 2 years and completed that program)" should be changed to "a period comprising the enrollment period in the Master's Program plus 3 years"; and the phrase "3 years (including, for students who were enrolled in the Master's Program for at least 2 years and completed that program)" should be changed to "a period comprising the enrollment period in the Master's Program for at least 2 years and completed that program)" should be changed to "3 years (including the enrollment period in the Master's Program for at least 2 years and completed that program)" should be changed to "3 years (including the enrollment period in the Master's Program for at least 2 years and completed that program)" should be changed to "3 years (including the enrollment period in the Master's Program for at least 2 years and completed that program)."
+- years (including, for students who were enrolled in the Master's Program for at least 2 years and completed that program). - 3.
+For students who complete the Master's Program in accordance with the provision for early completion at the end of Paragraph 1, the following changes should be made in the requirements for program completion in Paragraph 2: the phrase "5 years (including, for students who were enrolled in the Master's Program for at least 2 years and completed that program)" should be changed to "a period comprising the enrollment period in the Master's Program plus 3 years"; and the phrase "3 years (including, for students who were enrolled in the Master's Program for at least 2 years and completed that program)" should be changed to "3 years (including the enrollment period in the Master's Program)."
 The other provisions of Paragraph 2 shall apply as is. - 4.
 Regardless of the provisions of Paragraph 2 and the previous paragraph, the requirements for completing the Program for individuals who correspond to Sections2-8, Paragraph 2, Article 9 of the Rules and who enroll into the Doctoral Program is to be enrolled in the program for at least 3 years; to obtain at least 14 credits; to receive the required research guidance; and to pass the review and final examination of the doctoral thesis.
-However, students with superior grades may complete the program after being enrolled for no less than 1 year.
+However, students with superior grades may complete the program after being enrolled for no less than 1 year. - 5.
+If a student is deemed to have acquired credits(limited to those earned after the student has been qualified for admission as stipulated in Article 9, Paragraph 1 of the Graduate School Regulations) prior to enrollment in the Master's Course pursuant to the preceding article, and is deemed to have completed part of the course, he/she may be deemed to have been enrolled in the course for up to one year based on the number of credits, the period of time required to acquire those credits, and other factors. - However, even in this case, the student must actually be enrolled in the relevant course for at least 1 year.